 Gavin Delahunty is the Hoffman Family Senior Curator of Contemporary Art, Dallas Museum of Art (DMA).
+In this position, Delahunty leads the Museum's Department of Contemporary Art and oversees its exhibitions, programming, publication, and acquisition programs.
 Recent exhibitions include Carey Young: The New Architecture (2017), Rebecca Warren: The Main Feeling (2016), Jackson Pollock: Blind Spots (2015), Frank Bowling: Map Paintings (2015), and NS Harsha: Sprouts, reach in to reach out (2015).
 In spring 2018 Delahunty will introduce at the DMA the most comprehensive exhibition to date on German painter, photographer and sculptor Günther Förg.
 It will offer an important new perspective on this extraordinary and complex artist.
 Prior to joining the DMA, Delahunty served as the Head of Exhibitions and Displays at Tate Liverpool, part of the family of Tate galleries, and previously as Curator at the Middlesbrough Institute of Modern Art.
 He is published widely, with recent essays on Walter de Maria (DMA/Yale), Jackson Pollock (Tate Publishing), Carl Andre (JPR | Ringier), Padraig Timoney (Electa Mondadori), Giorgio Griffa (Foundazione Carriero), Ellsworth Kelly (Phaidon) with forthcoming texts on Laura Owens and Günther Förg.
 During his tenure at the DMA Delahunty has acquired major works by significant artists including Stephen Antonakos, Frank Bowling, Walter de Maria, Sam Gilliam, Giorgio Griffa, Sarah Lucas, William McKeown, Julie Mehretu, Jackson Pollock, Joan Semmel, Keith Sonnier, Haim Steinbach, and Rebecca Warren